How To Ski Powder (Practical Tips for Beginners)

 1: Stay Centered

 You'll want to squat down a bit but with your weight balanced over your skis.
 Sitting too far back will underweight your skis and allow your tips to cross (not good).
 Too far forward and your skis will point into the snow rather than rise above.

-It’s time to forget what you learned on the groomed slopes.
-Instead of putting pressure onto one edge which puts pressure on one ski – in powder this will result in you plunging one ski straight into the snow, tipping you off balance and ending in a face plant.
-Stay more equally weights on both skis. (source).
+It's time to forget what you learned on the groomed slopes.
+Instead of putting pressure onto one edge which puts pressure on one ski - in powder, this will result in you plunging one ski straight into the snow, tipping you off balance, and ending in a face plant.
+Stay more equal weights on both skis. (source).